upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 - **Myorg-config-team1** that has a dependency on _myorg-configuration-networking_ and _myorg-configuration-compute_.
 - **Myorg-config-team2** that has a dependency on _myorg-configuration-serverless_ and _myorg-configuration-storage_.

+Another pattern that you can apply to configuration packages & dependency chaining is to have one platform team own the baseline set of APIs that exists on all control planes for your organization, then you can have service or pattern teams build APIs for specific services that sit above the baseline set of APIs.

 ## Build configurations